arupsky/casago/README.md

 # Installation guide:
 1. Install the theme
-2.
-2. Install ACF and SVG Support plugins
+2. Install ACF plugins for the custom fields
+3. Install SVG Support plugins for uploading SVG files.
+Remember to restrict access to Administrator only.
+Otherwise this can make security issue
-3. Import ACF settings json from the repository
+4. Import ACF settings json from the repository
-4. Create a page "Landing page" and select landing-page template
+5. Create a page "Landing page" and select landing-page template
-5. Add and upload all content and images in landing page
+6. Add and upload all content and images in landing page
-6. From Setting > Reading menu, select that landing page as front page
+7. From Setting > Reading menu, select that landing page as front page
-7. Create menus and add items to those menus
+8. Create menus and add items to those menus.
+There are five menus for main navigation and two menus for footer
-8. WOW!!
+9. WOW!!
 We are ready to go!!!
+10.